shivam1002modi/2526_sdp3_mkrs/README.md

 Source Citations: Every answer links back to the specific source document and page number for verification.

+Voice Interaction (Gemini-like): A fully hands-free conversational mode with real-time streaming transcription, auto-submit (silence detection), and anti-echo logic for a fluid voice-first experience.

 🛠️ Tech Stack

 Frontend